henriquevs98/BOSCH-ASSESEMENT/README.md

 ## Proposal

-Here's a proposal for automating the ETL app:

 1. Set up a Docker Swarm cluster with one or more worker nodes.
 The worker nodes should have enough resources to run the ETL app containers.

 2. Build a Docker image for the ETL app using the Dockerfile.